7 Steps (You're Probably NOT Taking) to Learning Jazz Standards for Jazz GuitaristsJul 31, 2014

-In the midst of teaching, coaching and creating new lessons for JazzGuitarLessons.net I recently realized that most students may know a few to a lot of chords, scales and arpeggios (and the theory around that) ... but very often lack a decent repertoire of common standard songs.
+In the midst of teaching, coaching and creating new lessons for JazzGuitarLessons.net, I recently realized that most students may know a few to a lot of chords, scales and arpeggios (and the theory around that) ... but very often lack a decent repertoire of common standard songs.

 And by "decent" I only mean knowing five to ten tunes!!!
+Not hundreds.